nclv/python-tools/python-design-patterns.md

 ### Program to an interface not an implementation
 We don’t bother with the nature of the object, we don’t have to care what the object is; we just want to know if it’s able to do what we need (we are only interested in the interface of the object).

-Can the object quack?
-So, let it quack!

 ```py
 try:
     bird.quack()